anders-biostat/linked-charts/docs/rlc/tutorials/oscc/data_prep.Rmd

+---
+title: "R/LinkedCharts Tutorial"
+usePrism: true
+---

 ## R/LinkedCharts Tutorial
 # Augmenting and checking a standard RNA-Seq analysis
 ## Appendix

-This document describes a standard analysis of the RNA-Seq dataset used in [this tutorial](oscc.md).
+This document describes a standard analysis of the RNA-Seq dataset used in [this tutorial](../oscc.md).

 We are working with data from this paper: